GoogleCloudPlatform/cloud-sql-proxy/examples/k8s-sidecar/README.md

-# Using the Cloud SQL proxy on Kubernetes
+# Using the Cloud SQL Auth Proxy on Kubernetes

-The Cloud SQL proxy is the recommended way to connect to Cloud SQL, even when using private IP.
+The Cloud SQL Auth Proxy is the recommended way to connect to Cloud SQL, even when using private IP.
 This is because the proxy provides strong encryption and authentication using IAM, which help keep your database secure.